Compact Cassette tape types and formulations: Metal particle Type II

-Type III tapes
+Type III

-Ferrichrome tapes

-In 1973 Sony introduced double-layer ferrichrome tapes, having a five-micron ferric base coated with one micron of CrO2 pigment.
-The new cassettes were advertized as 'the best of both worlds' - combining good low-frequency MOL of microferric tapes with good treble performance of chrome tapes.
+In 1973, Sony introduced double-layer ferrichrome tapes having a five-micron ferric base coated with one micron of CrO2 pigment.
+The new cassettes were advertised as 'the best of both worlds' — combining the good low-frequency MOL of microferric tapes with good high-frequency performance of chrome tapes.
 The novelty became part of the IEC standard, codenamed Type III; the Sony CS301 formulation became the IEC reference.
 However, the idea failed to attract followers.
-Apart from Sony, only BASF, Scotch and Agfa introduced their own ferrichrome cassettes.
+Apart from Sony, only BASF, Scotch and Agfa introduced their own ferrichrome cassette tapes.

-These expensive tapes never gained substantial market share, and after the release of metal tapes they lost their perceived exclusivity.
+These expensive ferrichrome tapes never gained substantial market share, and after the release of metal tapes they lost their perceived exclusivity.
 Their place in the market was taken over by superior and less expensive ferricobalt formulations.
-By 1983, tape deck manufacturers stopped providing Type III recording option.
-Ferrichrome tape remained in BASF and Sony lineups until 1984 and 1988 respectively.
+By 1983, tape deck manufacturers stopped providing an option for recording Type III tapes.
+Ferrichrome tape remained in the BASF and Sony lineups until 1984 and 1988, respectively.